VingronLab/CAbiNet_paper/README.md

 # CAbiNet - code accompanying the manuscript

-This code reproduces the figures in our manuscript "CAbiNet: Joint visualization of cells and genes based on a gene-cell graph" that can be found here: **Link to paper**.
+This code reproduces the figures in our manuscript "CAbiNet: Joint clustering and visualization of cells and genes for single-cell transcriptomics".
+An earlier pre-print of our manuscript can also be found here: https://doi.org/10.1101/2022.12.20.521232.

 We split the code into several sections to make it easier to reproduce the findings: